-Finally, the streaming potentials need to be analyzed with regard to not only time but also space, given the large surface and subsurface heterogeneities in mountainous areas.
-Here, methods ranging from simple to advanced could be used, correlating the orientation of specific dipoles to water flow (simple) or applying advanced tomographic algorithms to produce 3D subsurface water flow patterns from measured SP signals (e.g., Jardani et al., 2007; Ahmed et al., 2013, 2020).
-Any inversion of the data would also enable further analysis with regard to a successful extraction of process signatures.
-Systematic errors (i.e., remaining noise components) that are not covered by the physical forward modeling (or the data error estimates in the inversion) should lead to systematic patterns in the data misfits of the inversion results, opening up additional possibilities for data assessment.
+Finally, the streaming potentials need to be analyzed not only with regard to time, but also with regard to space, given the large surface and subsurface heterogeneities in mountainous areas.
+Here, methods ranging from simple to advanced could be used, correlating the orientation of specific dipoles to water flow (simple), or applying advanced tomographic algorithms to produce 3D subsurface water flow patterns from measured SP signals (e.g., Jardani et al., 2007; Ahmed et al., 2013, 2020).
+Any

+25 inversion of the data would also enable further analysis with regard to a successful extraction of process signatures: Systematic errors (i.e., remaining noise components) that are not covered by the physical forward modeling (or the data error estimates in the inversion) should lead to systematic patterns in the data misfits of the inversion results, opening up additional possibilities for data assessment.